matthenning/eloquent-api-filter/README.md

 ### Option 1: Extend the controller (recommended)

-The easiest way to use the Eloquent API Filter is to to extend its controller.
+The easiest way to use the Eloquent API Filter is to extend its controller.
 For this example, let's say you have a model named Person.
 You'll just have to create a matching controller and use the included traits to use the default methods for index, show, store, update, destroy:
 ```
 use Matthenning\EloquentApiFilter\Controller;